meghana3M/git-github/README.md

   1. case 1 : staged changes  ==> git reset <  filename  >
   2. case 2 : commited changes(for one commit) ===>  git reset HEAD~1
   3. case 3 : commited changes (for many commits) ====>  git reset <  commit hash  >git reseet --hard < commit hash >
+* **clone and status**1. git clone <  link of https   > : this command is used to  clone the files present in github to vscode
+  2. git status : to know the status of the file , what are the files present which data is deleted etc..... , displays the status of the code
+  3. ls : list of items present in the folder
+  4. ls -a : all the items present in the folder including the hidden files
 * **Fork :** new repo that shares code and visibility settings with original ""upstream "" repo , fork is a rough copy .